sassoftware/esp-kubernetes/README.md

 Perform the SAS Event Stream Processing cloud deployment from a single directory, /esp-cloud.
 A single script enables the deployment of the ESP operator and the web-based clients.

 The deployment can be performed in Open mode (no TLS or user authentication), or in multi-user mode, which provides full authentication through a UAA server.
-In multi-user mode, TLS is enabled by default.
+To enable TLS in multi-user mode, follow the [TLS instructions](TLS.md).

 For more information, see [/esp-cloud](/esp-cloud).